 Here at Zonguru, we reached out to our community of Amazon sellers and asked them to help us create the ultimate Amazon FBA checklist that you can use as a roadmap and guide on your way to the top.

-This checklist is divided into nine parts and covers everything from creating a seller central account and earning your first dollar in sales to tackling the day-to-day challenges of running an Amazon FBA business.
+This checklist is divided into eight parts and covers everything from creating a seller central account and earning your first dollar in sales to monitoring the important daily, weekly and monthly metrics post launch.

 Grab-n-Go: Short on time?
 Download our Amazon FBA checklist PDF version for an easier offline viewing experience.